bismahumanyun/HotelSearchAPI/README.md

 #HotelSearchAPI

-This Web API is created in the .NET Core 5 using Microsoft Visual Studio 2019 for an interview assessment assigned by the AHOY - a Dubai based organization.
+This Web API is created in the .NET Core 5 using Microsoft Visual Studio 2019 for learning purpose.

 #Instructions
 For getting connected, you need to generate an environment key by running cmd as administrator.
 Use the following commmand to do so: setx KEY "xyzkey12345" /M
 Change the DB credentials in the appsettings.JSON file.